-Visit Arizona Native American Indian Ruins
+Top 9 Arizona Native American Indian Ruins

 Phoenix Area Native American Indian Ruins

-Pueblo Grande Museum is located in downtown Phoenix.
+Pueblo Grande Museum is in downtown Phoenix.
 This interesting museum is built next to native archaeological ruins.
 The Pueblo Grande Museum is best to visit on a cool day since most of the points of interest are located outside.

 North Central Arizona Native American Indian Ruins

-Montezuma Castle is located in the Verde Valley.
-Early discoverers believed Aztecs built this castle for Montezuma, however it was later learned they never this far north.
-Montezuma's Castle is the most visibly well preserved Sinagua complex in Arizona.
+Central Arizona, including the Verde Valley and the Sedona area, is home to several Native American Indian ruins.
+Montezuma Castle is in the Verde Valley.
+Early discoverers believed Aztecs built this castle for Montezuma.
+However, it was later learned the Aztecs were never this far north.
+Consequently, Montezuma's Castle is the most visibly well preserved Sinagua complex in Arizona.

-Tuzigoot National Monument is located in the Verde Valley.
+Tuzigoot National Monument is in the Verde Valley.
 Visit this scenic spot and see the remnants of one of the largest pueblos built by the Sinagua.

 Northern Arizona Native American Indian Ruins

-Northern Arizona, including the Flagstaff and Grand Canyon, is home to several Native American Indian ruins.
+Northern Arizona, including Flagstaff and the Grand Canyon, is home to several Native American Indian ruins.

 Walnut Canyon is just east of Flagstaff.
 The Sinagua dwellings here date back 700 years.